 Every entrepreneur in the commercial cleaning industry knows that getting leads and closing them is a tough call at times.
 Even though the prospects may have cleaning projects available that they want you to take, but they will still harbor numerous objections to testing your business before deciding to spend on your product/service.

-Creating a brand makes your business irresistible.
-You get to capture customers’ mind before you even get to meet them.
-When your business has nurtured a reliable brand name, more people will b able to relate to the problem you’re trying to solve.
+Creating a brand makes your business irresistible as you work your way to capture customers’ minds before you even get to meet them.
+When your business has nurtured a reliable brand loyalty, more people will b able to relate to the problem you’re trying to solve.

 More people will want to get you clean their offices, so when you combine your service by delivering value, clients will arrive on your platform.

 Creating a brand is not something that you do in a day but something that takes consistency from your part.

 When your business has attained the reputation it deserves, you must put in the work to live up to the expectations as well.

 You must discover the uniqueness of your business/service and keep working on those strengths with consistency to keep your clients satisfied.